-How Virtual Receptionists Can Boost Your Tech Support Team
+How Virtual Receptionists Can Boost Your Technical Support Team

-Some people would rather get a tooth extracted than make a call to technical support.
+Some people would rather get a tooth extracted than make a call to a tech support team.
 However, it doesn’t need to be that way.
 According to a research survey conducted by the Huffington Post, 90 percent of respondents expressed a preference to speak to a live agent rather than a voice recording, concluding that “…individuals still overwhelmingly want to deal with a human beings rather than a machine.”

 How did an automated personal assistant like Siri or Alexa fare in the study?
-Not much better – in fact, even after interacting with a voice-activated assistant or navigating through a complex maze of voice prompts, the overwhelming majority of callers eventually opt to connect with a live individual.
+Not much better.
+After interacting with a voice-activated assistant or navigating through a complex maze of voice prompts, the overwhelming majority of callers opt to connect with a live individual.
 That’s exactly how they want it.

 People simply trust the human voice more.
-They believe that live operators are more likely to really listen to their problem and seek a resolution, regardless of what the situation requires.
+They believe that live operators are more likely to really listen to their problem.
+Virtual receptionists seek a resolution, regardless of what the situation requires.

 Give Your Customers Confidence